nishithapasala/walmart_sales_analysis/README.md

 Example SQL Query: (Finding the top 5 branches with the highest revenue decrease)

+# Power BI Dashboard & Visualization

+After performing the Python-based preprocessing and SQL-based exploratory analysis, the cleaned

+Walmart sales dataset was loaded into Power BI to design an interactive, business-focused

+dashboard.
+The aim was to create a visual analytics layer that complements the SQL findings and

+supports quick decision-making.

+## Key Dashboard Components:

+## KPI Cards

+Total Sales: 128.91K

+Average Profit Margin: 39.58%

+Total Quantity Sold: 2,345
+These provide instant top-level metrics for business performance.

+## Time-based Filtering

+A Year slicer (2019–2023) allows the entire dashboard to dynamically update for the selected period.

+## Visuals Created

+Pie Chart – Rating by City: Shows customer satisfaction distribution across cities.

+Line Chart – Sales by Month: Identifies monthly sales trends and seasonal patterns.

+Clustered Bar Chart – Sales by Category: Highlights revenue performance of different product categories.

+Bar Chart – Sales by City: Displays top-performing cities in terms of sales volume.

+Tree Map – Profit Margin by Category: Visualizes contribution of each product category to overall profitability.

+Donut Chart – Unit Price by Branch: Compares average unit price distribution across store branches.

+## Design Choices

+Dark theme with high-contrast colors to make metrics pop.

+Consistent formatting for better readability.

+Slicers and cross-filtering enabled for interactive exploration.

+## Impact
+Stakeholders can track KPIs, drill into specific product categories, identify underperforming

+branches, and spot seasonal sales fluctuations within seconds.
 ## Project Documentation and Publishing

 Maintain Documentation: